retrohub-org/docs/theme_development/tutorial/01-preparing_project.rst

 Structure
 ---------

-This project start with a base structure set in place.
+This project starts with a base structure set in place.
 We recommend following it for this tutorial, but you're free to structure your project as you prefer.

 The main scene is called ``Theme.tscn``.
 It contains just a scene root, with a ``Logic.gd`` script attached.
 This script connects to plenty of RetroHub signals, and has detailed comments explaining each signal logic.